 John Andrew Wilhite-Hannisdal is a composer and double bassist living in Oslo, Norway.

-In the US, J.A. collaborates with musicians and composers such as Derek Baron and Elliott Sharp, while in Europe he works with with Katt Hernandez, Andreas Røysum, and others.
+In the US, J.A. collaborates with musicians and composers such as Derek Baron and Elliott Sharp, while in Europe he works with with Katt Hernandez, Henriette Eilertsen, Andreas Røysum, and others.
 He is also active creating music and sound for theater and dance performances.
-Notably collaborating with playwright Finn Iunker.
-John Andrew has worked on projects that draw material from as far ranging sources as eastern european folk music, apartment houses in the early united states, childrens songs written by Theodor Adorno, and the mating calls of codfish.
+Notably collaborating with coreographer Carima Neusser and playwright Finn Iunker.
+John Andrew works on projects and collaborations that draw material and inspiration from as far ranging sources as eastern european folk music, apartment houses in the early united states, childrens songs written by Theodor Adorno, dominican vudú practices, and the mating calls of codfish.
 He is currently collaborating with the dominican artist and poet manuel arturo abreu on a series of "Loss Puzzles" whose genres span from object-theater to pieces for sympony orchestra.

 His compositions and arrangements have been performed at series and festivals such as Sacred Realism, METEOR, and the Ultima Festival, and at venues such as The Norwegian National Opera.
 He is a recipient of a comission from the VOeX program at The Norwegian National Opera, and was a featured artist at Nordic Arts Lab.

-John Andrew is holds a Masters degree in double bass performance from the Norwegian Academy of Music, where he studied with Håkon Thelin and Dan Styffe.
-His project focused on the music of Stefano Scodanibbio and Håkon Thelin, as well as his own double bass compositions.
+John Andrew is holds Masters degrees in both double bass performance and composition from the Norwegian Academy of Music, where he studied with Håkon Thelin (bass), and Trond Reinholdtsen (composition).
+His projects focused on the music of Stefano Scodanibbio and Håkon Thelin, and on linguistic reconciliation with loss through music.

-John Andrew has a degree in Music Composition from Reed College (Portland, Oregon), where he studied with David Schiff.
+John Andrew also has a degree in Music Composition from Reed College (Portland, Oregon), where he studied with David Schiff.

 He studied at the New School for Jazz and Contemporary Music (New York) as a pupil of Reggie Workman. .

 John Andrew also studied Russian art and philosophy.
 He worked for philosopher Boris Groys at NYU and was research assistant to Evgenii Berstein.